la2pixel/Code-Around-the-Code/README.md

 ---
 ### Who This Is For

-You can code — write scripts, build models, analyze data — but the surrounding infrastructure often feels like a black box.
+People who can code, write scripts, build models, analyze data but feel that the surrounding infrastructure often feels like a black box.
 Whether you're a grad student, early-career data scientist, or research engineer, this guide will help you confidently run, manage, and collaborate on code in real-world setups :)

 ---